Duke-GCB/calrissian/README.md

         oc new-project calrissian

-2. Create a pair of roles in your project to allow managing `Job`s and their `Pod`s:
+2. Create a role in your project to allow managing `Pod`s:

-        oc create role job-manager-role --verb=create,delete --resource=jobs
-        oc create role pod-manager-role --verb=list,watch --resource=pods
+        oc create role pod-manager-role --verb=create,delete,list,watch --resource=pods

 3. Bind your project's default service account access to these roles.
 Calrissian running inside the cluster will use this service account to make Kubernetes API calls.

-        oc create rolebinding job-manager-default-binding --role=job-manager-role --serviceaccount=calrissian:default
         oc create rolebinding pod-manager-default-binding --role=pod-manager-role --serviceaccount=calrissian:default

 4. Create the BuildConfig - this allows Openshift to build the source code into a Docker image and starts a build automatically.
 If you wish to build a different branch or repo, edit this file.

         oc create -f openshift/BuildConfig.yaml

-5. Create the VolumeClaims - these are the storage locations that will be shared between Jobs, and must support read-write many access.
+5. Create the VolumeClaims - these are the storage locations that will be shared between pods, and must support read-write many access.

         oc create -f openshift/VolumeClaims.yaml